SEND Reforms 2026: What Every School Needs to KnowStudents and teacher working on send reforms 2026 in a school setting, SEND support

 Total New Investment4 billion+Plus high needs funding rising to 3.5 billion in 2028-29

-This table shows when children with existing EHCPs move to the new system.
-No child transitions before September 2030, and only at natural phase changes.
+This table shows when learners with existing EHCPs move to the new system.
+No learner transitions before September 2030, and only at natural phase changes.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 Year Group (Sept 2029)When They TransitionWhat Happens